-YEAR 10 STUDENTS AND VCE UNIT 1/2 STUDIES
+YEAR 10 STUDENTS AND VCE UNITS 1 AND 2 STUDIES

-The Senior College structure provides wider opportunities for some students in Year 10 to consider accelerating in an area and undertake one VCE Unit 1/2 study as part of their Year 10 program.
+The Senior College structure provides wider opportunities for some students in Year 10 to consider accelerating in an area and undertake one VCE Units 1 and 2 study as part of their Year 10 program.

-VCE studies will be taken as part of the elective block.
-Depending on availability of spaces (preference will be given to Year 11 students), timetable constraints and an assessment of suitability of a student for a particular subject by a subject selection panel, a Year 10 student may apply to study ONE (only) VCE Unit 1/2 study in lieu of a Year 10 elective in each semester.
-A VCE Unit 1/2 subject cannot replace a Year 10 Core subject.
-Year 10 students wishing to select a VCE subject should complete and submit an application form available from the Careers office in Senior College.

-- Students who have successfully completed the Year 9 Accelerated Mathematics course will be able to undertake Mathematical Methods (CAS) Units 1/2 in the Mathematics block in addition to a selected VCE Unit 1/2 within the elective block - All Year 10 students who elect to take a VCE Unit 1/2 study will be required to meet the course work requirements, assessment demands and additional classes (possibly after 3.30 PM depending on subject choice) required of any student undertaking the study. - It will be possible for a Year 10 student to receive an "N" (Not Satisfactory) outcome for the study and to have this recorded on their Victorian Curriculum and Assessment Authority file.
+- VCE studies will be taken as part of the elective block.
+Depending on availability of spaces (preference will be given to Year 11 students), timetable constraints and an assessment of suitability of a student for a particular subject by a subject selection panel, a Year 10 student may apply to study ONE (only) VCE Units 1 and 2 study in lieu of a Year 10 elective in each semester.
+A VCE Units 1 and 2 subject cannot replace a Year 10 Core subject, and this includes the study of a VCE language with an external language school. - Students who have successfully completed the Year 9 Accelerated Mathematics course will be able to undertake Mathematical Methods (CAS) Units 1 and 2 in the Mathematics block in addition to a selected VCE Units 1 and 2 within the elective block. - All Year 10 students who elect to take a VCE Units 1 and 2 study will be required to meet the course work requirements, assessment demands and additional classes (possibly after 3.30 PM depending on subject choice) required of any student undertaking the study. - It will be possible for a Year 10 student to receive an "N" (Not Satisfactory) outcome for the study and to have this recorded on their Victorian Curriculum and Assessment Authority file.
 It should be noted though that VCE Units can be repeated without penalty in subsequent years. - In choosing a VCE subject to accelerate into students should seek advice and weigh up how accessible they feel the academic requirements and complexity of the subject will match their stage of development.
 Some subjects may be offer better opportunities for success in acceleration for a given student than others.

-UNIT 1/2 SUBJECTS CONSIDERED AS POTENTIALLY SUITABLE FOR YEAR 10 STUDENTS IN 2022:
+UNITS 1 AND 2 SUBJECTS CONSIDERED AS POTENTIALLY SUITABLE FOR YEAR 10 STUDENTS IN 2023:

-Biology

-Business Management

-Chinese 1st Language

-Legal Studies

-Mathematical Methods (If student has completed Year 9
+Biology Business Management Chinese 1st Language Health and Human Development Legal Studies Mathematical Methods (If student has completed Year 9 Accelerated Mathematics) Physical Education VET Hospitality VET Creative and Digital Media

-Accelerated Mathematics)

-VET Hospitality

-VET Creative and Digital Media